buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 Usually, some elements of a trap are clearly visible upon careful inspection.

 The trap description specifies the checks and DCs required to detect it, disable it, or both.
-A character actively searching for a trap can attempt a **Survival** check against the trap's DC.
+A character actively searching for a trap can attempt a **Survival** check against the trap' \*\*s DC.

-The Narrator can also compare the DC for detecting the trap against the characters' Survival score (at dice roll 8) to determine if a group member notices the trap.
+The Narrator can also compare the DC for detecting the trap against the characters' \*\* Survival score (at dice roll 8) to determine if a group member notices the trap.
 If adventurers notice the trap before activating it, they may attempt to disarm it, either permanently or long enough to allow them passage.

 The Narrator might require a Disable Device check.
-If you don't have **thieves' tools** or adequate ones, you make the check with a -1d6 penalty.
+If you don' \*\*t have **thieves' \*\* tools** or adequate ones, you make the check with a -1d6 penalty.
 The Survival skill can also be used, albeit with a -1d6, to disable a trap, lock...; in this case, the duration of the operation equals 1 Action per DC of the trap.

 If you want to temporarily disable a trap, add 6 to the difficulty.
 This will disable the trap for 2d4 minutes.

-A **magic trap can be disarmed** with a Disable Device check or an Arcana check, provided that the Arcana value is at least 1/5 of the trap's DC in addition to any other check indicated in the trap's description.
+A **magic trap can be disarmed** with a Disable Device check or an Arcana check, provided that the Arcana value is at least 1/5 of the trap' \*\*s DC in addition to any other check indicated in the trap' \*\*s description.
 The Arcana check, which can also be made by those who do not have Disable Device, has the same difficulty as the Disable Device check.
 The Dispel Magic spell has a chance to cancel most magic traps.index{Disable magic traps}.
 A Dispel Spell can cancel the magic part of a trap whose required Arcana DC is 3 or lower, if it requires 4 then the magic component is deactivated for 10 minutes.
 A Greater Dispel Magic can cancel the magic part of the trap whose required Arcana DC is 4 or lower, if it requires 5 then the magic component is disabled for 10 minutes.
 For each Spell Crit in the Spell Check, the required Arcana DC is raised by one.

 If the check to disable or disarm the trap fails and you get a Critical Failure, the trap triggers.

-Usually, the trap description is clear enough to allow the Narrator to judge whether a character's actions succeed in detecting or disabling the trap.
+Usually, the trap description is clear enough to allow the Narrator to judge whether a character' \*\*s actions succeed in detecting or disabling the trap.

 Use common sense and base on the trap description to determine what happens.
 No trap design can anticipate every possible action that characters might attempt.